jdorri/BART-news-summaries/readme.md

 The application is now ready to be used!
 At the top is a text box for entering a search query, e.g., 'Nicola Sturgeon'.
 After that, press the 'Get news' button below it and live news will be displayed (for the current day), consisting of the article title, an image thumbnail, a summary of the article, and key entities relative to the queried entity.

 NOTE: To generate the article summaries, we use BART (BART-large-CNN), a pre-trained language model with summarisation capabilities.
-The first time the code is run, BART will automatically be downloaded, which may take some time.
+The first time the code is run, BART will automatically be downloaded, which may take some time (size: 1.6GB).

 ## Warning

 It is possible to use BART for inference on a CPU.
-(Currently, the code is written to work on a CPU and not a GPU).
+(Currently, the code is written to work on a CPU and not a GPU.)
 However, because of the size of the BART model, we recommend using a powerful CPU when using this prototype.

 Also, Transformers will raise a warning about using the model without further fine tuning - this is fine to ignore.